remlapmot/ivonesamplemr/README.md

 Stata package of useful programs for one sample Mendelian randomization / instrumental variable analyses, including implementations of:

-* additive structural mean model: See `help asmm`
+* additive structural mean model: See `help ivasmm`
-* logistic structural mean model: `lsmm` command
+* logistic structural mean model: `ivlsmm` command
-* multiplicative structural mean model: `msmm` command
+* multiplicative structural mean model: `ivmsmm` command
-* two-stage predictor substitution estimators: `tsps` command
+* two-stage predictor substitution estimators: `ivtsps` command
-* two-stage residual inclusion estimators: `tsri` command
+* two-stage residual inclusion estimators: `ivtsri` command

-Note the `tsps` and `tsri` commands implement the following link functions:
+The `ivtsps` and `ivtsri` commands implement the following link functions:

 * identity - for a binary outcome this estimates a causal risk difference
 * log (additive and multiplicative) - for a binary outcome this estimates a causal risk ratio